WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 <h2 id="retrieve-transfer-information"class="call">Retrieve transfer information</h2>

-Once you're done, you'd might want to know about your transfer and all of its files.
-With your `transfer_id` you can use this endpoint.
+Once you're done, you might want to know about your transfer and all of its files.
+You can use your `transfer_id` and this endpoint to retrieve that information.

 <h3 id="get-transfer" class="call"><span>GET</span> /transfers/{transfer_id}</h3>